 If you want to bring some science to your understanding of language at the end of life, this book is for you.

 The "something" is the ability to speak a lot of languages and learn them very easily, and the "someone" is the most lingual person in the world.
 (Who does exist, by the way – more about that in the book).
-I've tried to make him (and people like him) meaningful to science, and to people who don't speak a lot of languages.
+I've tried to make that person (and people like them) meaningful to science, and to people who don't speak a lot of languages.
 People, that is, like me.
 I've studied Spanish and Mandarin, which I used to speak; now I use Dutch every day.

 Um… is about how you really speak, and why it’s normal for your casual, everyday speaking to be filled with verbal blunders – about one every ten words.
 Why do they happen?
 Why can’t we control them?
 What can you tell about the people who make them?